wangxf2000/OneNodeCDHCluster/README.md

 ### Provision VM

-- create a Centos 7 VM with at least 4 vCPUs/16GB RAM.
+- Create a Centos 7 VM with at least 4 vCPUs/16GB RAM.
-- If you created the VM on Azure and need to resize the OS disk, you might want to follow these [instructions](how-to-resize-os-disk.md), else skip to setting up the Security Group rules.
+- If you created the VM on Azure and need to resize the OS disk, you might want to follow these [instructions]

 ### Configuration and installation

-- add inbound rule to the Security Group to allow only your IP for security reasons.
+- add inbound rule to the Security Group to allow your IP only, for all ports.
 - ssh into VM and copy this repo.

 ```